Pail Brigade Porcupine Fire - July 9th 1911 [pkdon50 (https://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 Scott, John (2000).
 Social Network Analysis: A Handbook.
 Los Angeles: Sage.

-This is Part 6 of a continuing series of posts on dynamic network analysis.
-7. Why do network analysis?
+This is Part 6 in a series of posts introducing dynamic network analysis.
+Next up: 7.
+Why do network analysis?

 © 2018 John Edward Terrell.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are credited.
 The statements and opinions expressed are those of the author(s) and do not constitute official statements or positions of the Editors and others associated with SCIENCE DIALOGUES.